-At 31 December 2021, Group RWA were up 3% to EUR 363 billion, compared with EUR 352 billion at end-December 2020.
+As at 31 December 2021, Group RWA were up 3% to EUR 363 billion, compared with EUR 352 billion at end December 2020.

-The evolution of the business lines' RWA lies at the core of the operational management of the Group's capital trajectory based on a detailed understanding of the vectors of variations.
-Where appropriate, the General Management may decide, upon a proposal from the Finance Department, to implement managerial actions to increase or reduce the share of the business lines, for instance by validating the execution of synthetic securitisation or of disposals of performing or non-performing portfolios.
+The evolution of the business lines' RWA is at the heart of the operational management of the Group's capital trajectory based on a detailed understanding of the vectors of variations.
+Where appropriate, the General Management may decide, upon a proposal from the Finance Division, to implement managerial actions to increase or reduce the share of the business lines, for instance by validating the execution of synthetic securitisation or of disposals of performing or non-performing portfolios.

-4.4.3 SCOPE OF APPLICATION - PRUDENTIAL SCOPE
+5.3 SCOPE OF APPLICATION - PRUDENTIAL SCOPE